 The next time we went, my wife had duck breast and I had a lamb knuckle and we were both blown away with the food.
 I tried a tasty Pils, though it was heading more towards a cereal grain palate more typical of a Helles.

 The last time I went, I had walked from Sachsendorf at the top of the Aufsess Brauereienweg.
 It was a long and surprisingly hot walk and I was happy to finally get to sit outside in the Biergarten area.
 I was also super happy to have a room there.
 Their classic Vollbier never tasted so good.
 It was hard for me to not order another so I could try their Export but it was on tap and I’d never seen it before.
 I did and was very happy about it.
 I had a great roasted half chicken which was up to par with the beer.
-It was packed.
+It was packed and a gorgeous day.
 I missed a great photo opportunity but I was too tired and sore to get up.
 Like I said, having a room there was a true blessing.

 Worth the walk never was more true